A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 (type)value

 Type conversion is powerful, but it should be used carefully.
 Conversions can lead to lost precision, unexpected rounding, overflow, or subtle bugs if the programmer assumes the data remains unchanged.
-So even though casting can look simple, it often has important consequences for how the data is interpreted.
+Converting a large number into a smaller numeric type can lose information.
+Converting text into a number can fail if the text is not formatted correctly.
+Converting between object types can be risky if the actual object does not match the expected type.

 Address Operators and sizeof